mlp6/Medical-Software-Design/Lectures/PythonFundamentals.md

   deployment.
 * Python has a stadard library of functionality; additional functionality is imported into projects through additional packages.
   + PyPI is the most popular repository of Python packages.
+Conda is an alternative repository.
-  + `pip` is the tool to install packages from PyPI.
+  + `pip` is the tool to install packages from PyPI; `conda` for the Conda repositories.
   + Different projects will require different packages.
 Installing just the packages that you need for each Python project:
     - Prevents package version conflicts between different projects.
     - Establishes a minimized storage footprint of packages for each project (though commonly-used packages in many projects will be replicated).